 Distribution: A plant of warm temperate and tropical zones.
 It prefers a sandy soil in a warm position.
 It produces most seed when grown on poorer soils.
 They grow in subtropical, warm temperate and high altitude tropical places.
-In India they grow from sea level to 3500 m altitude.
 In Ethiopia it grows between 1600-2350 m above sea level.
 They can grow on a range of soils.
 It suits hardiness zones 7-11.